 If structural or manufacturing deficiencies contributed to the bus accident, you might be able to hold the bus manufacturer accountable.
-For example, if your child was aboard a bus that had recalled parts, this could impact your case as well as the compensation you collect for damages.
+For example, if your child was aboard a bus that had recalled parts, this could impact your case and the compensation you collect for damages.

 Recoverable Damages and Compensation for your School Bus Crash in Florida

-No matter the responsible party, a personal injury lawyer in West Palm Beach can file a claim for a variety of damages related to the crash.
-These damages can include out of pocket expenses that you incur due to the bus accident including but not limited to your:
+No matter the responsible party, a West Palm Beach personal injury lawyer can file a claim for various damages related to the crash.
+These damages can include out-of-pocket expenses that you incur due to the bus accident, including but not limited to your: